Planqton/uniquemedia/README.md

 In this example, files ending with `.old` or `.filesync` will be ignored during the scan.

-If you need to process media files with `ffmpeg`, the binary is available in the container at `/ffmpeg`.
+The scanner requires `ffmpeg` (and `ffprobe`) to calculate hashes and read metadata.
+If these binaries are not found at start-up, the program exits with `ffmpeg not found`.
+In the Docker image, they are expected to be available at `/ffmpeg`.